8 Political Board Games About Civics and Government

 The Agenda Game

 The Agenda Game combines a few different aspect of politics.
-It’s a somewhat satirical take on modern politics, and each player represents a certain segment of the electorate – liberals, conservatives, libertarians, etc.
+It’s a civics card game that has a somewhat satirical take on modern politics, and each player represents a certain segment of the electorate – liberals, conservatives, libertarians, etc.

 Each person has an agenda, and as they move around the game board they can do things – disseminate propaganda, use dog whistles, spend campaign cash, etc – to try and enact parts of that agenda.
 You win when you’ve enacted a certain amount of it.